-During the prior financial year, the Company secured a new \$4.5m loan in Australia with its existing bank, Bank of Melbourne (BOM) under the Federal Governments SME pandemic recovery scheme.
-The loan is repayable over 10 years and the current balance at the end of June 2023 was \$4.1m.
-The Company retains its existing overdraft facility with a \$2.0m limit, which was drawn down by \$1.5m on 30 June 2023.
-The Company also had a principal and interest loan with BOM for funding the manufacture of the MEG system.
-This facility is repayable over another 4 years and the balance on 30 June 2023 was \$0.8m.
-The Company also has equipment purchasing facilities typically repayable over three years depending on the equipment purchased.
+An equipment purchasing facility.
+This facility has a balance remaining at 30 June 2024 of \$0.2m and will be repaid within about 18 months.

 The Company has transactional banking facilities and credit cards with BOM.
 Provision of these facilities, including the borrowing facilities, is subject to the Group being compliant with three ratios.
 The first is a Capital Ratio, which compares Total Tangible Assets Less Total Liabilities, to Total Tangible assets.
-On 30 June 2023, the Group was compliant with this test.
+On 30 June 2024, the Group was not compliant with this test.
 The second is a Financial Debt to EBITDA ratio.
 This compares total financial debt to EBITDA.
-On 30 June 2023 the Group was not compliant with this test.
+On 30 June 2024 the Group was compliant with this test.
 The third is a Debt Service Cover ratio, which compares EBITDA less tax to Gross interest and principal repayments.
-On 30 June 2023 the Group was not compliant with this ratio.
-The groups bank has taken no action on the noncompliance but retains its right to do so.
-The Group also has a EUR0.35m unsecured overdraft facility with Sparkasse Bank in Germany.
-This was drawn down by \$0.05m at 30 June 2023.
-In addition, the Group has a EUR0.5m facility provided by the German government in response to the COVID-19 pandemic.
-This was drawn down in April 2021 and the proceeds deposited to a term deposit account.
-This facility is repayable over four years.
-The remaining loan balance is EUR0.35m
+On 30 June 2024 the Group was compliant with this ratio.
+The Group's bank has taken no action on the non compliance but retains its right to do so.